nehakalra54/acrolinx-sidebar-demo-osx/README.md

 * Acrolinx application (min version 1.4.0.613)
 * Test server credentials
 * Client signature
-* AcrolinxPlugin.framework.
+* `AcrolinxPlugin.framework`.
 The framework is available with this sample code in the `AcrolinxPluginSDKForMac` folder.

 You should also know:

 * The bundle identifier of the application for which you are developing an Acrolinx Plugin.
-You can find the bundle identifier in the info.plist file inside the application's bundle.
+You can find the bundle identifier in the `info.plist` file inside the application's bundle.
 * How to find a list of open documents and identify the active document.
 The Acrolinx application creates a sidebar for each document.
 The plugin should keep track of the document and its sidebar.
 * How to extract content from a document.
 * How to highlight and replace text for a given range.

 ##Plugin Project Setup

-* Create an Xcode project of type Bundle.
+1. Create an Xcode project of type Bundle.
-* Create new Cocoa class file.
-Set Principal Class in project info.plist to the given class name.
+2. Create Cocoa class file.
+Set Principal Class in project `info.plist` to the given class name.
-* In project build setting, add `AcrolinxPlugin.framework` location in Frame Search Path.
+3. In project build setting, add `AcrolinxPlugin.framework` location in Frame Search Path.
-* For Acrolinx application to identify and load the plugin, the principal plugin class should be derived from the class `AcrolinxPlugin`.
+4. For Acrolinx application to identify and load the plugin, the principal plugin class should be derived from the class `AcrolinxPlugin`.
 It should also implement protocols `AcrolinxPluginProtocol` and `AcrolinxSidebarDelegate`.

 ![Project Skeleton](./doc/CodeSkeleton1.png)

 ##Plugin Identification

-* When Acrolinx application is launched, it loads all supported plugins from the “~/Library/Application Support/PluginIns” folder.
+* When Acrolinx application is launched, it loads all supported plugins from the `~/Library/Application Support/PluginIns` folder.
 * Supported plugin is a plugin bundle whose principal class `isSubclassOfClass` `AcrolinxPlugin` also it `conformsToProtocol` `AcrolinxPluginProtocol` and `AcrolinxSidebarDelegate`.